mhossain615/UFC-/README.md

 ## Description of the communication protocols

 We plan on meeting twice a week to work on and update the project.
-Communication will be managed over Slack and Zoom.
+Communication will be managed over Slack and Zoom via our group channels.